In 2022, tuition for full-time students at Parkland College was $11,580 a year for in-state students and $15,930 a year for out-of-state students.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Parkland College was $6,586 in 2021.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Parkland College seem more manageable.

 What will attending Parkland College really cost you?
 The answer depends on several factors.